-Freight Brokerage: Connecting Business
+Freight Brokers: Connecting Business

 Freight brokers are part of the worldwide freight industry, helping businesses around the world reach new grounds.
 In a sense, a part of the industry that is behind the scenes.
-Many know a freight broker, or what a freight broker is, or maybe only have a sense of connection with the word broker, but most do not know the true inter-workings of a freight brokerage.
+Many know a freight broker, or what a freight broker is, or maybe just have a sense of connection with the word broker, but most do not know the true inter-workings of a freight brokerage.
 This blog will provide a sense of clarity on freight brokerage and distinguish some of the links in the chain.

 The first link in the chain for a freight broker is the shipper.
 The shipper, in a more universally recognized sense, is the customer.
 They are the entity that reaches out to a broker with a commodity that needs to be moved from point A to point B under certain constraints.
 The broker must analyze the freight and distinguish the best options moving forward.